 This absurd title is of course taken from Nineteen Eighty-Four.

-In the State of the Union address last week, President Obama reiterated his promise to bring our troops home from "America's longest war".
+In the 2014 State of the Union address, President Obama reiterated his promise to bring our troops home from "America's longest war".

 Curiosity once again got the best of me, and I wondered: how long does war normally last?
 Let's find out!

-I decided to scrape wikipedia for this project, which I did clumsily in my post-Seahawks victory euphoria.
-Just looking at America's wars was boring, since we haven't fought in that many.
+I scraped wikipedia for this project, which I did clumsily in my post-Seahawks victory euphoria.
+Just looking at America's history of war was boring/limited, since we haven't fought in that many.
 I found a great category to use: Lists of Wars by Date, and grabbed all the wars I could from 1000BC to 2002AD.
 (For reference, here's a handy wikipedia page on length of U.S. participation in various wars.)

-After a little data wrangling, my sample included 1,185 individual wars, which probably also includes major conflicts not categorized as "war" (e.g. US involvement in Vietnam).
-While the data is probably error-ridden (mostly small errors I'd wager) and overly Euro-centric, this seemed like an ideal sample to answer my questions
+After a little data wrangling, my sample included 1,185 individual wars, which also includes major conflicts not officially categorized as a "war" (e.g. the US involvement in Vietnam).
+While the data is probably full of small errors, and overly Euro-centric, this seemed like an ideal sample to answer my questions!

 Here's the histogram of the duration of wars throughout the last 3000 years of human history:

-All wars that were began and ended within a single calendar year I flatly assumed lasted 6 months.
+For all wars that began and ended within a single calendar year I flatly assumed a duration of 6 months.
 The average (mean) duration of war is 10.4 years, but that distribution is severely lopsided!
 The median war duration is just 2 years.